Understanding Amazon’s Vendor Central Platform Can Make Seller Central a Breeze

 - Inventory management is up to you

 If you’re a brand owner or vendor selling on Amazon now, Seller Central is almost certainly the platform that you’re using.
-It’s employed by everyone from popular brands like Apple and LEGO to market and sell their products directly to Amazon’s customers.
+It’s used by brands like Apple and LEGO to market and sell their products directly to Amazon’s customers.
 Most are taking advantage of Fulfillment by Amazon (FBA) and goods are redistributed from Amazon’s warehouse network.

 Keep in mind that if you choose to go this route and use an Amazon warehouse, you will have to pay Amazon FBA fees for these extra services.

 Amazon Vendor Central is a portal created to allow manufacturers and customers to connect.
 In this platform, Amazon is functioning as the distributor or middleman.
 Brands sell their products to Amazon (often in very large quantities) at a lower profit margin.
 Amazon then resells the inventory under their own brand.

 If you’re using the Amazon Vendor Central program to sell on the Amazon platform, you’re referred to as a first-party seller.
 When it comes time to fulfillment, you’re acting as a supplier, selling to Amazon.

 Typically, selling through Vendor Central follows a traditional distribution model where you first negotiate pricing and terms with your Amazon buyer.
 Then, after signing a Vendor Agreement, a purchase order is created, and you’ll ship your product to Amazon and receive replenishment PO’s or through Direct Fulfillment.

 - Sell directly to Amazon (not end users)

 - Once your bulk items are shipped to Amazon, you’re done

 - You’re responsible for advertising (design and cost)